PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 co-located with these queries.
 Split voting inspects only later consumers;
 Resize and Pool preserve immediate layout bridges and rewrite only when CF input or consumer evidence is stronger than the declared channel-last form.
+The NHWC AveragePool-to-binary bridge repair and its channel-last spatial-pool restoration wrapper use the same owner.
+AveragePool, binary-anchor, and multiply target shapes are normalized as one chain only when NHWC producer and consumer evidence agree; otherwise the repair remains a no-op.
+Constant-pad axis repair and reshape-to-permute replacement reuse the shared parser and layout context.

 The direct-module dispatcher is being decomposed by operator family rather than moved as another monolith.
 Its unidirectional RNN, unidirectional LSTM, and